You can use DNS proxy (aka smart DNS) to bypass the geolocation restrictions of video streaming.

-- It requires considerable work of the DNS proxy service providers.
-They need to analyze the web traffic of individual video streaming services and writes the correct script to handle the traffic.
+- It requires considerable work from the DNS proxy service providers.
+They need to analyze the web traffic of individual video streaming services and write the correct script to handle the traffic.

-- It is impractical to use DNS proxy for many websites.
+- It is impractical to use a DNS proxy for many websites.

 - There is no encryption by default.